FT FinToolSuite

 Scenarios

-Save runs and compare with AI.
+Save runs and compare them side by side.

 Run a simulation, then add it as a scenario.